 Adding to the previous question about the font, width and spacing.
 Using an iPad that’s not the same size as the original page you made your annotation will also cause misalignment.
 If you go from the iPad Air to the iPad Pro 12.1 inch you have a bigger CANVAS and that means a row of text will stretch out longer and thus uses less space.
 Highlights and Lines below the text will especially not align properly.

-Hopefully before December 2023.
+Hopefully before June 2024.
 Want to sponsor an Android release?
 Please contact us.